aeverless/worm/README.md

 # worm

-**worm** is a cross-platform C++20 library that provides several bindings to Windows and POSIX API with intent to simplify interactions with external processes' virtual memory.
+**worm** is a simple cross-platform C++20 library that provides bindings to Windows and POSIX API with intent to simplify interactions with external processes' virtual memory.

 It is highly encouraged that you use this library in conjunction with C++20 STL features.

-The library is bare-bones and not meant to be extensively used in projects dealing with memory at a low level.

 ## Features

-- Simple interface for reading from and writing to external processes' virtual memory
+- Simplicity - minimal interface for reading from and writing to external processes' virtual memory
 - Compile-time safety - privilege errors are caught compile-time
 - Portability - the same feature set is available both for Windows and POSIX-compliant system
 - Compliance with STL - the library is built with C++20 features in mind

 ## Exceptions

-While using the library, keep in mind that almost all functions in it are potentially throwing (even some constructors).
+While using the library, keep in mind that almost all functions in it are potentially throwing (including constructors).

 In most of the examples below, however, there are no `try`-`catch` blocks in order to reduce visual noise.